The Bankrate promise

 - Long-term earning potential: If you manage to find an especially good deal and then get the property in pristine condition, you may be able to reap the benefits of selling it to a new buyer or renting it out on a regular basis.

-- Longer timeline: If you submit an offer for a bank-owned property, the price needs to be approved by multiple parties, so settling on a price may take longer than it would if you were dealing with one seller.
+- Longer timeline: If you submit an offer for a bank-owned property, multiple parties need to approve the price, so settling on a number may take longer than it would if you were dealing with one seller.

 - Repair costs: After you settle on a price, get ready for more expenses once you start addressing issues in the home.
 You may have to do extensive renovations and repairs.